 3. Create More Visual Content

-So, content marketing for startups should involve producing the occasional infographic, meme, graphic, or video besides your usual blog posts.
-You can easily share this type of content through both social media channels and email.
+So, content marketing for startups should involve producing the occasional infographic, meme, graphic, or video content besides your usual blogs.
+You can easily share this type of content through both social media channels and email marketing.

 On the other hand, if you only share article links you might find that some people aren’t bothered to click on the link, which could harm your content strategy.

 A good example of the importance of visual content is how the search for “infographic” has increased gradually over the years.
 As you can see in the screenshot below, Google Trends shows that there has been significant growth in the number of searches for the term over the past five years.

-In fact, infographics are so powerful that the Sumo team experienced a 400% growth in revenue after implementing an infographic strategy.
+In fact, infographics are such powerful content marketing tools that the Sumo team experienced a 400% growth in revenue after implementing an infographic strategy.

 4. Produce Content Regularly